 However, sometimes the software will require installation from within the .dmg volume.
-In this case, you will need to generate your own Installation script.
+In this case, you will need to generate your installation script.
 The other steps for this Smart Software should mirror the .pkg installation described in our article Creating Smart Software.

 In our example, we’ll be installing Firefox.
 Specifically, the Firefox 75.0.dmg has a ".app" file inside of the .dmg file.